artalar/reatom/docs/src/pages/index.md

 description: Reatom - tiny and powerful reactive system with immutable nature
 ---

 Reatom is a state manager with quite unique set of features, it provides the most modern techniques for describing, executing, and debugging code in a tiny package.
-It opinionated data manager with strict, but flexible rules, which allows you to write simple and maintainable code.
+It is an opinionated data manager with strict, but flexible rules, which allows you to write simple and maintainable code.

 Key principles are **immutability** and **explicit reactivity** (no proxies), implicit **DI** and actor-like **lifecycle hooks**.
 All this with simple API and **automatic type inference**.

-[The core package](/packages/core) is included all this features and you may use it anywhere, from huge apps to even small libs, as the overhead only [2 KB](https://bundlejs.com/?q=%40reatom%2Fcore%40alpha).
+[The core package](/packages/core) includes all this features and you may use it anywhere, from huge apps to even small libs, as the overhead only [2 KB](https://bundlejs.com/?q=%40reatom%2Fcore%40alpha).
 Also, you could reuse our carefully written [helper tools](/packages/framework) to solve complex tasks in a couple lines of code.
 We trying to build stable and balanced ecosystem for perfect DX and predictable maintains even for years ahead.

 ## Example